yaohengkai/hugo-academic-netlify/content/_index.md

           date_start: '2016-11-10'
           date_end: '2017-01-02'
           description:
-            We conducted a two-month comprehensive investigation in the tropical western Pacific aboard the research vessel KEXUE.
+            We conducted a two-month comprehensive investigation in the tropical western Pacific aboard the research vessel KEXUE supervised by Prof. Wang.

             * We maintained the Western Pacific Submarine Buoy Observation Network and assisted in the recovery/deployment of 11/14 deep-sea buoys and over 300/440 observation devices.